University of Texas at Austin

 No. If you are applying to more than one graduate program at UT Austin, you only need to pay the application fee once.
 Submit the fee with the first application.
 When you submit the second application, select the option to “pay outside of ApplyTexas”.
 Once the second application is processed, the fee from the first will be applied.

-• I accidentally selected Master’s as my degree sought in the online application.
+• I accidentally selected Master’s as my ultimate degree sought in the online application.
 How can I change it to PhD?

 • What is the ETS code for the University of Texas at Austin?